 What is the World Water Forum?

 The World Water Forum is the world's largest event on water.
-The 9th Forum will take place from 21 to 26 March in Dakar, Senegal, the first Forum to be hosted in sub-Saharan Africa.
+The 9th Forum took place from 21 to 26 March in Dakar, Senegal, the first Forum to be hosted in sub-Saharan Africa.

 Why is the World Water Forum important?